Nissan Sentra: North America

 Nissan unveiled the eighth-generation Sentra for the North American market at the LA Auto Show in November 2019.
-It is powered by a naturally aspirated, 2.0-litre MR20DD inline four-cylinder gasoline engine, producing 149 hp and 198 Nm of torque, along with a standard continuously variable transmission (Jatco CVT8) branded as Xtronic.
-No manual transmission option is offered in the United States, however it is offered in Canada.
+It is powered by a naturally aspirated, 2.0-liter MR20DD inline four-cylinder gasoline engine, producing 149 hp and 198 Nm of torque, along with a standard continuously variable transmission (Jatco CVT8) branded as Xtronic.
+No manual transmission option is offered in the United States, however it is offered in both Canada and Mexico.

-The 2020 Sentra went on sale in the United States in late January 2020, with three trim levels offered: S, SV, and SR. All models are powered by a naturally-aspirated Nissan MR engine 2.0-liter 4-cylinder gasoline direct injection engine mated to the Xtronic CVT.
+The 2020 Sentra went on sale in the United States in late January 2020, with three trim levels offered: S, SV, and SR. All models are powered by a naturally aspirated Nissan MR engine 2.0-liter 4-cylinder gasoline direct injection engine mated to the Xtronic CVT.
 The Sentra S, SV and SR adopts a black interior color scheme.
 The Sentra SV Premium Package adopts a tan quilted leather on the seats and dash pad.

 The model was introduced in Mexico in June 2020, being offered in four trim levels; Sense, Advance, SR, and Exclusive.
 The Mexican model offers the same trim lines as its North American model, albeit with different naming and an additional trim line known as Exclusive, which adds equipment to SR CVT.

+The Sentra facelift was unveiled on 13 June 2023 for the 2024 model year.
+It features a redesigned front fascia and rear fascia with new headlights and the addition of engine start-stop technology.